alwindoss/gnuhealth/FHIR/gnuhealth-fhir-server/README.rst

 - GNU Health Surgery
 - GNU Health ICD10

 Running the server
 -----------------

 For development, you can just run the fhir_server python program.

 For production environments, you should run it from a WSGI container, such as gunicorn, uWSGI or tornado.

+* server_tornado: Runs the GNUHealth FHIR server behing tornado
+* server_gunicorn: Runs the GNUHealth FHIR server behing tornado